 8 Causes of Exercise-Related Chest Pain Besides a Heart Attack

-When Bob Harper, the super-fit celebrity trainer on The Biggest Loser, had a “widow-maker” heart attack while working out, it was a wake-up call to many people about heart disease, even those who may appear to be perfectly healthy.
-It also added another worry: “Is this why my chest hurts when I’m exercising?”
+Still, overlooking chest pain can be dangerous.
+When Bob Harper, the super-fit celebrity trainer on The Biggest Loser, had a “widow-maker” heart attack while working out, it was a wake-up call to many people about heart disease, even in those who appear to be perfectly healthy.

-“If you feel chest heaviness or pain that comes on with exercise and resolves with stopping exercise you should call your doctor as soon as possible as this could be a sign of coronary artery disease or a heart attack,” says Jennifer Haythe, MD, a critical care cardiologist, associate professor of medicine in the Center for Advanced Cardiac Care at Columbia University Irving Medical Center, co-director of the Columbia Women’s Heart Center, and director of the Cardio-Obstetric Program.
+“If you feel chest heaviness or pain that comes on with exercise and resolves with stopping exercise you should call your doctor as soon as possible as this could be a sign of coronary artery disease or a heart attack,” says Jennifer Haythe, MD, associate professor of medicine at Columbia University Irving Medical Center and co-director of the Columbia Women’s Heart Center

-Chest pain brought on by a cardiac issue can feel like pressure, similar to a heaviness that can be described as an “elephant sitting on the chest,” Dr. Haythe says.
+She notes that chest pain brought on by a cardiac issue can feel like pressure, similar to a heaviness that can be described as an “elephant sitting on the chest.”

 Other symptoms of a heart attack include pain and pressure that may radiate to the left arm or neck and jaw, as well as nausea, vomiting, dizziness, palpitations, or lightheadedness.
 (Keep in mind that heart attack symptoms in women tend to be different, and can include fatigue, jaw or upper back pain, and other non-chest pain symptoms.)

-However, it’s not uncommon for people to feel some minor chest pain, tightness, or discomfort during exercise, unrelated to a cardiac event, says Jim Liu, MD, a cardiologist and assistant professor of cardiovascular medicine at the Ohio State University Wexner Medical Center.
+Now, having a heart attack at the gym isn’t common.
+(And exercising is one of the best ways to prevent heart disease.)
+But it’s not unusual for people to feel some minor chest pain, tightness, or discomfort during exercise, unrelated to a cardiac event, says Jim Liu, MD, a cardiologist and assistant professor of cardiovascular medicine at the Ohio State University Wexner Medical Center.
+Here’s why.

 Pulled chest muscle